 Arai Te Tonga – the sanctuary itself – still exists and consists of many very important parts.

 One part is platform – some 3.5 m long, 2 m wide, 0.2 m high.
-It is a base of wooden structure where during the ceremonies was main ariki.
-Unfortunately nothing remains of this building.
-Another features are stone seats along the road (other seats, not the ones next to the house of ariki).
-On one the main ariki received gifts with priest sitting next to him.
-One of basalt slabs was maringi-toto – here were laid the heads of human victims sacrificed to gods.
+It is a base of the wooden structure where during the ceremonies was main ariki.
+Unfortunately, nothing remains of this building.
+Other features are stone seats along the road (other seats, not the ones next to the house of ariki).
+On one the main ariki received gifts with the priest sitting next to him.
+One of the basalt slabs was maringi-toto – here were laid the heads of human victims sacrificed to gods.

 Important stone is tau-makeva – nearly 2 m tall, a bit inclined basalt slab, reportedly brought from Hawaii.
 Here was approved new ariki – this man was lifted up on the top of stone – and afterwards carried south to another marae.

 At least until the beginning of the 20th century in Arai Te Tonga was growing also enormous utu tree (Barringtonia asiatica), which, according to local stories, was growing here already in 1250 AD.
 Nowadays only a large stump of this tree remains.

 Many ceremonies and festivities were held in Arai Te Tonga by many generations, for long centuries everyone in Rarotonga looked at this place with worship, terror, joy.

 - Matthew Campbell, Memory and monumentality in the Rarotongan landscape, 2006, Antiquity 80:102-117.
 Accessed 13.01.11.

 - S. Percy Smith, Arai-te-tonga, the ancient marae at Rarotonga, The Journal of the Polynesian Society, volume 12 1903, p.
 218 – 220.
 Accessed 13.01.11.